Geemili/Sprint-Challenge--User-Interface/README.md

 4. While using flexbox, what axis does the following property work on:
 `align-items: center`?

+    - `align-items: center` works on the cross axis.
+    - The cross axis is vertical in the default `flex-direction`, but is horizontal in `flex-direction: column`.

 5. Explain why git is valuable to a team of developers.

 You are expected to be able to answer all these questions.
 Your responses